 Although many pandemic-related restrictions have now been lifted, adjusting to a new way of living can also feel incredibly overwhelming and people need support now more than ever.

-You might wonder why healthcare professionals still require a platform such as Stress Awareness Month to increase public awareness since stress is one of the most common health struggles in the UK.
-Sadly, stress, anxiety and other mental health disorders are still not taken as seriously as other health conditions.
+You might wonder why healthcare professionals still require a platform such as Stress Awareness Month to increase public awareness since stress is one of the most common wellbeing struggles in the UK.
+Sadly, stress, anxiety and other mental health disorders are still not taken as seriously as other medical conditions.

 What Can Help to Reduce Stress?